RaumZeit/MarchingSquares.js/README.md

 #### Loading with Web Browser

-MarchingSquaresJS should work out-of-the-box with modern web browsers.
-You simply load the library using the `<script>` tag, e.g.:
+To use the library in a web browser you simply load the library using the `<script>` tag to expose a global variable `MarchingSquaresJS`:

 ```html